makeabilitylab/physcomp/electronics/series-parallel.md

 In our Ohm's Law lesson we analyzed relatively straightforward circuits with a single resistor.
 These circuits helped us build a foundation for and a conceptual understanding of Ohm's Law and how to apply it; however, most circuits are not so simple.

-In this lesson, we we're going to extend Ohm's Law to more complicated circuits: resistors in **series** and resistors in **parallel**—perhaps you built some of these circuit configurations in your [CircuitJS](https://www.falstad.com/circuit/circuitjs.html) simulations.
+In this lesson, we we're going to extend Ohm's Law to more complicated circuits: resistors in **series** and resistors in **parallel**.
 In short:
 * Resistors in series **divide voltage** and are one of the most common (and useful) circuit configurations when working with microcontrollers and resistive sensors like [potentiometers](../arduino/potentiometers.md), [force-sensitive resistors](../arduino/force-sensitive-resistors.md), and [photocells](../sensors/photoresistors.md).
 * Resistors in parallel **divide current** (and more current travels down paths with less resistance).
 Parallel circuits are useful, for example, in powering multiple LEDs.

 ![Image shows two diagrams: on the left is a circuit with series resistors and on the right is a circuit with parallel resistors.](assets/images/OhmsLaw_IntroToSeriesVsParallelResistorCircuits_ByJonFroehlich.png)
 **Figure.** An example of **series** resistors (left) and **parallel** resistors (right).
 Images made  PowerPoint.
 {: .fs-1 }

+## Equivalent resistances

 Using [Kirchhoff's circuit laws](https://en.wikipedia.org/wiki/Kirchhoff%27s_circuit_laws), we can derive "equivalent" resistances for series and parallel circuits.